 NOTE: Changes in Wilton's traditional recipes have been made due to Trans Fat Free Shortening replacing Hydrogenated Shortening.

 The traditional choice for flavor and versatility.
-Buttercream is softer and more spreadable than most icings.
+Buttercream frosting is softer and more spreadable than most icings.
 Use for icing cakes, piping borders, writing, flowers, etc. Buttercream can also be prepared with all shortening, resulting in a pure white icing.